Lani Misalucha: Personal life

-After Misalucha obtained her degree in Business Management from the Philippine Christian University, she married Noli Misalucha and later gave birth to two children, Lian and Louven.
+After Misalucha obtained her degree in Business Management from the Philippine Christian University, she married Noli Misalucha.
+They have two daughters together, Lian and Louven.

 Misalucha is a member of a group for the benefit of Hurricane Katrina victims in New Orleans.
 She is also a member of the Church of Jesus Christ of Latter-day Saints.

 Health

 In an interview with GMA Network on January 5, 2008, Misalucha stated that she was set to undergo surgery on an ovarian cyst (2.5 cm. now enlarged to 7.1 cm.) by February 2008.

 In October 2020, Misalucha and her husband contracted and later recovered from bacterial meningitis.
 However, they both became completely deaf in their right ears.